 National Standards for Disability Services

-The National Standards for Disability Services set out how disability services are to be provided and how people’s rights are to be respected and protected when they are receiving disability services.
+The National Standards for Disability Services set out the quality standards expected of services that provide disability services.
+They outline how disability services are to be provided and what people with disability, families and carers should experience when accessing services.

 Disability ACT requires funded services to comply with the National Standards as part of all funding agreements with disability service providers.
-As part of the contractual requirements, service providers submit annual baseline self-assessments against the National Standards and undergo onsite performance and financial audits every three years.
+As part of the contractual requirements, service providers submit annual Self-Assessments against the National Standards and undergo onsite performance and financial audits every three years.

 If you have any queries regarding the reporting requirements please contact Disability ACT at CSD_Disability_RelationshipManagement@act.gov.au

 The revised National Standards and the National Disability Insurance Scheme